udacity/create-your-own-adventure/README.md

 many authors.
 To start reading the story, click [here](language.md).

 ## Format of the Story
+Read the below carefully - comment by Anya

 Each "page" of this story is a separate file.
 The files are Markdown, which means they are plain text, but with a few special capabilities.
 The only